pineunity/apmec/doc/source/user/scale_usage_guide.rst

                   **--scaling-policy-name sp1**
                   **--scaling-type out**

-How to scale VNF using REST API
+How to scale MEA using REST API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Apmec provides following REST API for scaling.